FortinetCloudCSE/FortiGate-AWS-Autoscale-TEC-Workshop-Backup/content/02/23_AWSCommonArchitecturePatterns.md

 Decentralized designs do not require any routing between the protected VPC and another VPC through TGW.
 These designs allow simple service insertion with minimal routing changes to the VPC route table.
 The **yellow numbers** show the initial packet flow for a session and how it is routed (using ingress and VPC routes) to the GWLBe endpoint which then sends traffic to the FortiGate CNF stack.
 The **blue numbers** show the returned traffic after inspection by the FortiGate CNF stack.

-**Note:** Any subnet where the GWLBe for the FortiGate CNF instance is to be deployed will need to have a specific tag name and value to be seen in the FortiGate CNF portal.
-Currently this is the tag name '**fortigatecnf_subnet_type**' and tag value '**endpoint**'.

 ![](image-cap-2.png)

 ![](image-cap-3.png)